hdeiner/bigdata-at-the-intersection-of-containerization-and-infrastructure-as-code/README.md

 Performance graphs of NAMENODE at this time...
 ![06_aws_hive_startup_aws_console_03](assets/06_aws_hive_startup_aws_console_03.png)

 Well, just getting back a good looking console log doesn't give us that much assurance that everything is fine on all those pieces we provisioned.
 We had a smoke test for the docker version of this project.
 Let's take the relevant sections of that and put them into a form that we can upload to the EC2 instance for the HADOOP namenode and do our smoke test for map/reduce on our AWS EC2 HADOOP cluster.
+That's what 07_aws_hadoop_smoke_test.sh is all about.
 ```bash
 #!/usr/bin/env bash